openxla/tokamax/README.md

 There are different measurement techniques: for example, on GPU, there is the [CUPTI profiler](https://docs.nvidia.com/cupti) that can be specified via `run(args, method='cupti')`.
 This instruments the kernel and adds some a small overhead.
-Using `run(args, method='cuda_events')` uses CUDA synchronization events to measure the device execution time.
 The default `run(args, method=None)` allows Tokamax to choose the method, and works for both TPU and GPU.
 Benchmark noise can be reduced by increasing the number of iterations `run(args, iterations=10)`.

 ## Disclaimer